-Copy the example shell script fixtime to directory /etc/init.d, and then use chmod 755 fixtime to change the shell script mode.
-Next, use vi editor to edit the file /etc/inittab.
+Copy the example shell script fixtime to directory /etc/init.d, and then use chmod 755 fixtime to make the shell script executable.
+Next, use the vi editor to edit the file /etc/inittab.
 Add the following line to the bottom of the file: